 The Volkswagen Bank GmbH Group is funded largely through capital market and asset-backed security programs, and through direct banking deposits.
 The sources of funding are supplemented on an ad hoc basis by utilizing liquidity made available by the ECB in open market operations (TLTRO III).
 Volkswagen Bank GmbH holds liquidity reserves in the form of securities deposited in its operational safe custody account with Deutsche Bundesbank.
 Proactive management of the operational safe custody account, which allows Volkswagen Bank GmbH to participate in funding facilities, has proven to be an efficient liquidity reserve approach.
-In addition to bonds from various countries, German federal states (Länder bonds), supranational institutions and multilateral development banks plus Pfandbriefe (mortgage bonds), all totaling €4.0 billion, Volkswagen Bank GmbH holds senior ABS bonds issued by special purpose entities of Volkswagen Bank GmbH in an amount of €16.0 billion that can be deposited as collateral in the operational safe custody account.
+In addition to bonds from various countries, German federal states (Länder bonds), supranational institutions and multilateral development banks plus Pfandbriefe (mortgage bonds), all totaling €3.9 billion, Volkswagen Bank GmbH holds senior ABS bonds issued by special purpose entities of Volkswagen Bank GmbH in an amount of €13.5 billion that can be deposited as collateral in the operational safe custody account.
 These senior ABS bonds are not reported in the consolidated financial statements of Volkswagen Bank GmbH because these special purpose entities are themselves consolidated.

 In conjunction with various ILAAP metrics, the normative and economic perspectives of liquidity adequacy are assessed over short-, medium- and long-term time horizons.
 The Volkswagen Bank GmbH Group ensures that it has appropriate liquidity adequacy at all times by measuring and limiting the ILAAP metrics.
 A significant ILAAP metric used by Treasury to manage short-term liquidity at Volkswagen Bank GmbH and in the entities within the regulatory basis of consolidation of the Volkswagen Bank GmbH Group is the liquidity coverage ratio (LCR).
-From January to December in the year under review, this ratio varied between 157% and 274% for the Volkswagen Bank GmbH Group and was therefore significantly above the lower regulatory limit of 100% at all times.
+From January to December in the year under review, this ratio varied between 196% and 316% for the Volkswagen Bank GmbH Group and was therefore significantly above the lower regulatory limit of 100% at all times.
 The changes in the liquidity ratio are continuously monitored and proactively managed by issuing a lower limit for internal management purposes.
 Highly liquid assets for the purposes of the LCR include central bank balances and government bonds plus other securities such as Länder bonds, supranational bonds and Pfandbriefe.

 The requirement under the Mindestanforderungen an das Risikomanagement (MaRisk - German Minimum Requirements for Risk Management) for the Volkswagen Bank GmbH Group to provide a highly liquid cash buffer and appropriate liquidity reserves to cover any liquidity requirements over seven-day and 30-day time horizons was also satisfied at all times, even under various stress scenarios.
 Compliance with this requirement is determined and continuously monitored by the liquidity risk management department.
 In this process, the cash flows for the coming twelve months are projected and compared against the potential funding available in each maturity band.
 Adequate potential funding to cover the liquidity requirements was available at all times, both in the normal scenario and in the stress tests required by MaRisk.
-Over the whole of the reporting year, the survival period recovery indicator showed a survival period of more than 12 months at all times.
+The survival period recovery indicator remained within the stipulated limits through the 2022 reporting year.